lrbmike/koa2-strong/README.md

 # koa2-strong
-The framework integrates many commonly used modules, and based on Koa2
-Includes koa-orm、koa-router、koa-bodyparser、koa-session2、koa-static、koa-ejs and integrate into a more mvc-like model.
+The framework integrates many commonly used modules, and based on Koa2.
+Includes koa-orm(sequelize)、koa-router、koa-bodyparser、koa-session2、koa-static、koa-ejs and integrate into a more MVC-like model.

 ## Installation
 npm install koa2-strong

-## Usage Specification
+## Recommendation
-to use this module, your project need to meet the specification
+Here are some specification recommendations.

 * **directory structure**